Fridge: Dungeons & Dragons

 - A bit of Forgotten Realms fluff related fridge brilliance; a lot of people complained about them killing Mystra in 4e, after it had been established that Mystra is needed for magic to function.
 A lot of people also mentioned that Mystra had died more than once before, and asked what made this time so special.
-It occured to me that there were two constants for when Mystra died; 1: magic started going completely haywire, and 2: someone stepped up and became a new Mystra before things got out of hand.
+But there were two constants for when Mystra died; 1: magic started going completely haywire, and 2: someone stepped up and became a new Mystra before things got out of hand.
 What makes this time different is that the second one didn't happen.
 No one took over, so magic just went out of control.
 But where as everyone had expected a complete collapse, instead you got the spellplague.
 Even better: magic did completely collapse.
 The Realms has always been an extremely high-magic world, with a wide array of spellcasters, uses for magic, and a lot of high-power spellcasters.
 The Weave itself is designed to be an interface, because mortals cannot safely access raw magic without burning their brains out.
 When Mystra died and the Weave collapsed, it led to the rest of the magic in Realmspace also collapsing.
 What spellcasters use for magic now is merely remnants, fragments of the former power that magic held.
 And this also fits in perfectly with how powerful magic had been as compared to how powerful magic is now.

-Moreover, how many real-world animals can the average person think of that represent Chaos's transformative aspects better than the frog?
+- Moreover, how many real-world animals can the average person think of that represent Chaos's transformative aspects better than the frog?
 In its life cycle, it changes from water-breather to air-breather, herbivore to carnivore, finned to legged.
 Not even butterflies alter that many aspects of their way of life, in shifting from juvenile to adult; only parasitic worms transform as drastically, and slaadi emulate them in their breeding methods, too.

-There's often the question of why worship an evil god when their afterlife is so horrible.
+- There's often the question of why worship an evil god when their afterlife is so horrible.
 Really, it isn't.
-Sure, there's endless torture and pain, but there's also debauchery to contrast to that- unlike good aligned afterlifes where there's only pleasure, there's no contrast, and pain and pleasure are meaningless without the contrast.
+Sure, there's endless torture and pain, but there's also debauchery to contrast to that- unlike good aligned afterlives where there's only pleasure, there's no contrast, and pain and pleasure are meaningless without the contrast.
 More over, evil afterlifes such as the Nine Hells present souls condemned their with constant mental challenges, the opportunity to match wits and will against devils, the most cunning and clever outsiders in the universe.
-For the intellectually inclined, such an opportunity would be a remarkably stimulating and rewarding experience on it's own, but the end result is the possibility of climbing the diabolic ladder and becoming a more powerful devil- an opportunity for advancement not present in most good aligned afterlifes, where you're expected to sit in contentment for eternity.
+For the intellectually inclined, such an opportunity would be a remarkably stimulating and rewarding experience on it's own, but the end result is the possibility of climbing the diabolic ladder and becoming a more powerful devil- an opportunity for advancement not present in most good aligned afterlives, where you're expected to sit in contentment for eternity.
 It's not a bad prospect for most, but for the evil or the ambitious, it would seem profoundly boring.

-While the gods have alignment-based portfolios in D&D, they also have specific professions, interests and so on.
+- While the gods have alignment-based portfolios in D&D, they also have specific professions, interests and so on.
 The afterlife of Vecna, for instance, probably involves more time spent in the library looking over the spell-books than torture or whatever.
-The mortals are tools for the gods, why would they waste time on them instead of using them just because they're dead.
+The mortals are tools for the gods, why would they waste time on them instead of using them just because they're dead?
 Especially since you only let in the devout followers.

-The only afterlife plane that is the standard brimstone and torture hell are the demon and devil planes... and no one does worship them, really.
+- The only afterlife plane that is the standard brimstone and torture hell are the demon and devil planes... and no one does worship them, really.
 Apart from cultists who are, y'know, into that kind of thing.